Configure SQL Server on a Server Core Installation

 Select the AlwaysOn High Availability tab.

 Verify that Windows failover cluster name field contains the name of the local failover cluster node.
 If this field is blank, this server instance currently does not support AlwaysOn Availability Groups.
-Either the local computer is not a cluster node, the WSFC cluster has been shut down, or this edition of SQL Server that does not support AlwaysOn Availability Groups.
+Either the local computer is not a cluster node, the WSFC cluster has been shut down, or this edition of SQL Server does not support AlwaysOn Availability Groups.

 Select the Enable AlwaysOn Availability Groups check box, and click OK.